iamstgt/How_CPython_Works/README.md

 # How-Cpython-Works
 This aims to help Python developers gain a deeper understanding of the inner workings of CPython, which can aid in writing more efficient and optimized Python code.
+This focuses solely on CPython and doesn't cover other Python implementations such as <a href="https://www.pypy.org/">PyPy</a>, <a href="https://www.jython.org/">Jython</a>, <a href="https://ironpython.net/">IronPython</a>, and so on.

 ## 0. Define an evaluand
 We're going to define the function printing out "Hello, world!" and set it to an evaluand for the sake of simplicity.